joelamajors/py-pagespeed-reporter/README.md

-# page-reporter
+# Pagespeed-reporter
-Runs Googles Pagespeed insight report AND Lighthouse reports across a list of URLs
+This script runs Pagespeed insight AND Lighthouse reports across a list of URLs.
+These reports will be saved in a CSV under the `sitename` folder under this repo.
+In addition, all JSON files are now stored there as well.

 ## Requirements
 - Python 3